snrnats/doc-centre/docfx_project/pro/api/shipments/getting_content_level_events.md

 Contents-level tracking is useful for shipments with multiple items of contents that may ship at different times.
 PRO offers two endpoints that enable you to get contents-level tracking events:

 * **Get Contents-Level Tracking Events** - Returns contents-level tracking events by unique shipment `{reference}`.
 * **Get Contents-Level Tracking Events by Custom Reference** - Returns contents-level tracking events by `{custom_reference}`.
-This endpoint may return tracking responses for the contents of more than one shipment, because shipment `custom_references` do not need to be unique.
+This endpoint may return tracking responses for more than one item of contents, because contents `custom_references` do not need to be unique.

 ## Getting Contents-Level Tracking Events